Bermuda St. George’s – 7 Best Things To Do

-It took us five days to sail from USA to Bermuda, St George’s Harbour.
-The inlet welcomed us in with beautiful calm turquoise water.
-After sailing to Bermuda it was fantastic to sightsee all around Bermuda – especially St George’s Island.
+It took us five days to sail from the USA to Bermuda, St. George’s Harbour.
+The inlet welcomed us in with beautiful, calm, turquoise water.
+After sailing to Bermuda, I found it fantastic to sightsee all around, especially St. George’s.

-There was a massive reward for the unfortunate seasickness I endured on the trip over.
+There was a massive reward for my unfortunate seasickness on the trip.
 I know that readers often question why I live through seasickness time and time again but the rewards are worth it.

 The reward of seeing new lands and exploring the unknown is so exciting.
-I just love walking on a trail with a bend ahead and then I love turning on the bend to see the next view (and then repeat).
-And I absolutely love beautiful views!
-Views of the sea, beautiful tall majestic trees, white fluffy cloudy skies and everything in between.
+I just love walking on a trail with a bend ahead, and then I love turning on the bend to see the next view (and then repeat).
+And I love beautiful views!
+Views of the sea, beautiful tall majestic trees, white fluffy cloudy skies, and everything in between.

-During our month-long stay in Bermuda, we anchored mostly in St George’s Harbour.
-Here’s a breakdown with some practicalities for sailors, tips to help you better enjoy your stay and the seven best things to do while anchored in Bermuda St George’s.
+We anchored mostly in St George’s Harbour during our month-long stay in Bermuda.
+Here’s a breakdown with some practicalities for sailors, tips to help you better enjoy your stay, and the seven best things to do while anchored in Bermuda St George’s.

-In Bermuda there’s a wide variety of anchorages but, by far, St George’s is the all-around best.
-The holding is good.
-Their views are fantastic and beautiful island smells waft through the air including the smell of lavender, jasmine, passionflower, and frangipani.
+There are a variety of anchorages in Bermuda, but St. George’s is the best overall.
+The holding is good, the views are fantastic, and beautiful island smells waft through the air, including lavender, jasmine, passionflower, and frangipani.

-There’s an abundance of room to anchor – the bay is huge and can accommodate hundreds of boats.
-The water is clean, warm and offers a refreshing swim from the back of the boat.
-Aside from a fast ferry, an infrequent small cruise ship and/or small tanker, the bulk of marine traffic is from a pilot boat and other local and foreign private boat owners.
-A dinghy ride around the area provides hours worth of exploring, snorkeling and sightseeing by water.
+There’s abundant room to anchor – the huge bay can accommodate hundreds of boats.
+The water is clean and warm and offers a refreshing swim from the back of the boat.
+Aside from a fast ferry, an infrequent small cruise ship, and/or small tanker, most marine traffic is from a pilot boat and other local and foreign private boat owners.
+A dinghy ride around the area provides hours of exploring, snorkeling, and sightseeing by water.

 Before arriving contact Bermuda Radio on Channel 27 in advance.

-We called around six hours before entering St George’s harbor to notify Bermuda Radio that we were in Bermudian waters.
-And once we got closer to the entrance channel we radioed again seeking clearance to navigate the very narrow channel into the harbor.
+We called around six hours before entering Burmuda St. George’s harbor to notify Bermuda Radio that we were in Bermudian waters.
+Once we got closer to the entrance channel, we radioed again, seeking clearance to navigate the very narrow channel into the harbor.

-While entering we raised our yellow q-flag (stands for quarantine – I think?!) on the port or left side spreader.
+While entering we raised our yellow q-flag (stands for quarantine) on the port or left side spreader.
 On the right, we had the Bermudian courtesy flag.

 To clear Customs, all boats are required to dock at Customs & Immigration in St George’s Harbor.
-There’s quite a bit of space but it does get busy.
-We tied onto the dock and all passengers entered the Customs building, passports in hand, to do the paperwork.
+There’s quite a bit of space, but it gets busy.
+We tied onto the dock, and all passengers entered the Customs building, passports in hand, to do the paperwork.
 Aside from passports, we needed to showboat proof of ownership and boat insurance.
-The process is easier if using the SailClear, and online system.
+The process is easier if you use SailClear and the online system.
 On this occasion, we did not use it (we forgot).
 After clearing Customs, we anchored and jumped in for a swim!

 Once on land, there’s everything a sailor could ask for…

-…ATM’s, free WIFI, trash receptacles, a small but well-stocked food store, a variety of restaurants/bars and loads of sightseeing options.
-The airport is only ten minutes away by bus making this anchorage great for crew and guest drop off’s and/or pick-ups.
+ATMs, free WIFI, trash receptacles, a small but well-stocked food store, various restaurants/bars, and loads of sightseeing options.
+The airport is only ten minutes away by bus, making this anchorage great for crew and guest drop-offs and pick-ups.

-There are several bus stops and bus tokens that can be purchased from the Visitor’s Center, in the square, and most of the shops in the area.
+Several bus stops are available, and bus tokens can be purchased from the Visitor’s Center in the square and most of the shops in the area.

-Within the harbor, there’s access to fuel and water at dockside.
-Duty-Free fuel can be obtained in St Georges but it needs to be a minimum of 950 liters and is delivered to the boat by truck at the fuel station.
+Within the harbor, there’s access to fuel and water at the dockside.
+Duty-free fuel can be obtained in St Georges, but it needs to be a minimum of 950 liters and is delivered to the boat by truck.
 Every vessel is granted a certificate that allows for one free Duty-Free fuel purchase.
-Note that if you need less than 950 liters of Duty-Free fuel it can be obtained at the Naval Dockyard through the fuel pump.
+Note that if you need less than 950 liters of Duty-Free fuel, it can be obtained at the Naval Dockyard through the fuel pump.

 WIFI can be obtained from the boat when anchoring in Convicts Bay.
 There is a fee for the WIFI but I can verify that it was good quality.
 Log onto Ocean Sails WIFI (it will appear in your WIFI selection area) and a page will open up displaying the options.
-There’s a 1-day, 3-day and weeklong option ($35 for the week per user).
+There’s a 1-day, 3-day and weeklong option.

 To watch read what it’s like to be anchored on a boat rather than sightseeing, check out Sailing around Bermuda – Life At Anchor.
 There’s also a video too!